top of page

 Streamlining Rules and Mechanics

-The core of any RPG is its rule set.
-However, rules that are too complicated or require players to remember too many exceptions can quickly overwhelm them.
-A great example is the Dungeons & Dragons system, which, while immensely popular, has become known for its extensive rules and complex character creation process.
+A game's core is its rules, which is no different from role-playing games.
+However, complicated systems that require players (or Game Masters) to remember many things can become overwhelming.
+For instance, the popular Dungeons & Dragons system has become known for its extensive rules and complex character-creation process.
 As the game has evolved, many versions have focused on streamlining and simplifying mechanics to reduce cognitive overload and make the game more approachable.
+In the 2024 version of the Player's Handbook, the focal point was on the organization to make the rules quick to reference.

 Reducing Decision Paralysis

-In many RPGs, players are often presented with many decisions, especially during character creation or combat.
-While choice is vital for an engaging RPG experience, offering too many options at once can lead to decision paralysis, where players become overwhelmed and unable to make meaningful choices.
-Miller’s Law suggests that reducing the number of choices available at a given time can help avoid this mental bottleneck.
+While choice drives the game experience, offering too many options at once can lead to decision paralysis, where players become overwhelmed and unable to make meaningful choices.

 Organization Information for Quick Retrieval

 Another principle from Miller’s Law is chunking information into smaller, manageable units.
-Chunking is the process by which people group related pieces of information, making it easier to recall.
-Game designers can apply this technique by organizing the game’s rules and mechanics into digestible, intuitive chunks.
+Chunking is the process groups related pieces of information, making it easier to recall.

-In an RPG, this might mean grouping similar abilities together under clear headings, using well-organized character sheets, or limiting the number of stats a player must track at once.
+In an RPG, this might mean grouping similar abilities under clear headings, using well-organized character sheets, or limiting the number of stats a player must track simultaneously.
 A good example is the powered-by-the-apocalypse (PbtA) system, which simplifies mechanics into a few core stats and provides quick reference sheets for players to easily consult during gameplay.

 Scalable Complexity in Long-Term Campaigns

-While Miller’s Law emphasizes the limitations of short-term memory, John Sweller's Cognitive Load Theory (CLT) builds on this by offering a more comprehensive framework for managing information complexity, especially in learning environments.
-Sweller categorizes cognitive load into three types: intrinsic, extraneous, and germane.
+While Miller's Law emphasizes the limitations of short-term memory, John Sweller's Cognitive Load Theory (CLT) builds on this by offering a more comprehensive framework for managing information complexity, especially in learning environments.
+Sweller simplifies cognitive load into intrinsic, extraneous, and germane categories.
 These principles apply to game design, particularly when handling scalable complexity in RPGs.

 In an RPG, intrinsic load refers to the inherent difficulty of the game mechanics, such as combat rules or character abilities.
-Early in a game, this load should be minimal to avoid overwhelming new players.
+This load should be minimal early in a game to avoid overwhelming new players.

-Extraneous load arises from unnecessary complexity in the game’s presentation, such as poorly explained rules or unclear mechanics.
-By minimizing extraneous load, designers can help players focus on mastering the core gameplay.
+Extraneous load arises from unnecessary complexity in the game's presentation, such as poorly explained rules or unclear mechanics.
+Minimizing extraneous load can help players focus on mastering the core gameplay.

 Finally, germane load is the cognitive effort required to process, organize, and internalize new information.
 As players advance, the germane load can increase, allowing for the introduction of more complex mechanics and systems without overwhelming players.

 A major part of fun in RPGs is player agency—the ability to make choices that impact the game world.
 However, too many options can stifle this agency if players are forced to keep track of all possible outcomes.
-Instead of overwhelming players with endless possibilities, designers should focus on creating clear decision points that are easily understood and impactful.
+Instead of overwhelming players with endless possibilities, designers should focus on creating clear, easily understood and impactful decision points.
 This allows players to feel empowered without needing to remember an excessive amount of information.

 One way to facilitate this is through clear decision-making frameworks where the outcomes of choices are straightforward and visible, helping players focus on narrative or tactical decisions rather than struggling with the logistics of how their choices will play out.